kinode-dao/chess-ui/README.md

 # chess-ui

-The UI for the Uqbar chess app.
-This UI is available at /chess:chess:uqbar/ on any Uqbar node.
+The UI for the Kinode chess app.
+This UI is available at /chess:chess:sys on any Kinode.